 - Take your technical hiking socks you plan on wearing on the hike when trying on boots

 - If you’re wearing compression stockings on the hike, wear them and your hiking socks

 - See an expert boot fitter.
 In Melbourne the team at Paddy Pallin are really good at fitting and assisting you with your hiking boot selection

 Not so much style as in the catwalk runway, but style of boot.
 There are 3 broad categories to consider.

 Your classical hiking boot that rises to just above the ankle boot.
 This style of boot is for someone wanting protection at the ankles from stray sticks and stones that flick up, potentially an increase in protection from wildlife (there are snakes in PNG), and a higher water-line; the level at which water rises up and into a boot when crossing streams, stepping in puddles.
 These boots are heavier and more rigid and people with issues with leg and ankle swelling will need to be careful with boot selection.

 A lighter, more modern version of the boots above.
 Great for people wanting to move fast, have good ankle stability and happy to make the trade off regarding weight and getting wet.

 Trail Running Shoe

 Trail runners are built for running off road.
 They are the lightest of the options and really sacrifice ankle protection and likelihood of wet feet for comfort and speed.
 Those of you looking at trail runners for Kokoda will likely be the super fit and having a porter carrying the bulk of your gear as straight off the shelf trail runners are not ideal for carrying extra load on your back.
-If you’re considering a trail runner I’d suggest booking in for a foot assessment with an expert podiatrist prior and checking out the options from major a specialist footwear retailer like Sole Motive.
+If you’re considering a trail runner I’d suggest booking in for a foot assessment with an expert podiatrist prior and checking out the options available.

 Wear ‘em in